MatchMore/alps-ios/README.md

 #### Second, install the pods

-Go to the folder where you have just cloned the repo and install the Cocoadpods dependecies with the command:
+Go to the folder where you have just cloned the repo and install the [CocoaPods](http://cocoapods.org) dependecies with the command:

 ```
 pod install